-"100%", above, is a very conservative (high) estimate of emissions from all purchased goods and services.
-In 2018 all emissions from managed CoLos are reported as Scope 2 emissions.
+20% above, are actual measured emissions (energy consumption and location-based emissions) provided by suppliers -- this is subtracted from the EEIOA number (based on spend) and compared against total supplier revenue % applied to total Scope 1+2 emissions (CDP Supply Chain Methodology).
+It is a very conservative inventory of emissions from all purchased goods and services.
+In 2019 all emissions from managed CoLos are reported as Scope 2 emissions.
 However, the number here represents both the estimated electricity emissions associated with our unmanaged COLOs, emissions estimated from cloud suppliers (from "services only", or SaaS, emissions), as well as a proportional share of our operational expenses.
 The goal is to capture and/or estimate everything and work with our major suppliers to obtain true emissions data.